 Dance with us

 Since 2022

 Ayoung Na became a member of NKPAD in 2022.
 As a dance major in Claude Watson art school, she got trained in different dance styles including ballet, jazz and contemporary dance.
 After she finished her university degree she had a chance to watch Korean dance performance and fell in love with the beauty and depth of traditional Korean dance.
-She joined DKSSC in 2012 and was actively involved in various dance performances and was given valuable experience to learn different Korean dance coreographies from renowned artists from Korea.
+She joined KDSSC in 2012 and was actively involved in various dance performances and was given valuable experience to learn different Korean dance coreographies from renowned artists from Korea.
 She is absolutely thrilled to become a memeber of NKPAD which is group of talented and passionate dancers.
 She look forward to learn Korean dance in more depth through this opportunity.

+Dance with us